 In other kits, the shims will be separate from the pads and they will include adhesive backings that let you attach the shims to the pads.
 If you are new to brake pad shim installation, then you should purchase the brake pads which have the shims already attached.

-Which Types of Brake Shims Are Best?
+Types of Brake Pad Shims

 Can You Reuse Brake Pad Shims?